Gary Paffett: DTM

 Paffett won his third DTM race in succession, by winning the season-opener at Hockenheim in 2010.

-For 2003, Gary signed to drive for the new Brand Motorsport team in F3000, but the team withdrew from the series leaving Paffett and his team-mate Nicolas Minassian without drives.
+For 2003, Paffett signed to drive for the new Brand Motorsport team in F3000, but the team withdrew from the series leaving Paffett and his team-mate Nicolas Minassian without drives.
 Mercedes contacted him and signed him to drive in the DTM with Rosberg's Mercedes AMG team in a year-old car, eventually finishing 11th overall.
 A year later, he was runner up with an up-to-date AMG-Mercedes C-Class and the HWA team taking four wins and one pole position.
 He was then champion the following year with five wins and four pole positions.
-In 2007, Gary returned to the DTM in a 2006 specification race car for the Persson Motorsport team alongside his McLaren F1 testing duties.
+In 2007, Paffett returned to the DTM in a 2006 specification race car for the Persson Motorsport team alongside his McLaren F1 testing duties.
 At the second round at Oschersleben, Paffett became the first driver in the history of the series to win in a year old car.
 After a further year in older machinery, he was promoted back to the current Mercedes model for 2009, and finished runner-up in the championship, behind Timo Scheider.

 Paffett competing in the 2014 DTM season.

-2018 season
+2018 DTM Season

 In 2017, Mercedes announced it would leave DTM after the 2018 season.
-Since 2018 did also feature a rule change resulting in the cars having less downforce meaning that small contact would less likely result in race ending damage, Mercedes could come back from a dip in form over the last couple of years.
-In the first race at Hockenheim the Mercedes proved a serious contender and allowed Gary Paffett to take his first win since the Lausitz ring in 2013 in the first race at Hockenheim.
-The second Hockenheim race featured a momentous battle between Gary Paffett and Timo Glock which was won by the BMW driver.
-From here on, the Mercedes proved a very good car all through the season and with taking 3 wins and further 7 podiums, Paffett was at or very near the top of the table all season.
-In the mid-season, his main competitor was fellow Mercedes driver Paul Di Resta with the lead of the championship changing a couple of times between the two notably in Brands Hatch and Misano World Circuit.
-With Paffett having an unlucky raceweekend in the latter.
-In the last 3 race weekends, René Rast and his Audi team gave Paffett a very real challenge taking a win in all 6 races.
-This didn't prove to be enough however with Paffett taking the crown in Hockenheim at the last race of the season and thus closing the book on DTM for Mercedes with the drivers title, team title and the manufacturers title, providing Paffett and the Mercedes-AMG team with the perfect fairytale ending to their DTM careers.
+After an opening race win from Paffett at the Hockenheimring and a second-place finish in the second race at Lausitzring, Paffett went on to win the fifth round race at Circuit Zandvoort.
+These three wins alongside three second-place finishes and four third-place finishes proved to be enough to Paffett and Mercedes the Championship title in their final DTM season.